apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 [Passwordless authentication](../authentication/Passwordless-Authentication.html) can now support reCAPTCHA to protect against automated abuse, such as credential stuffing attacks.

+### SAML2 Delegated Authentication

+All functionality and components that allow CAS to route authentication requests to external SAML2 identity providers are now consolidated under a single module.
+This is done to simplify the setup in a more modular way and reduce the number of libraries and dependencies that would be pulled into the build.

+Please make sure you review the [SAML2 delegated authentication](../integration/Delegate-Authentication-SAML.html) page and include the correct module in your build.

+<div class="alert alert-warning">:warning: <strong>Usage Warning!</strong><p>
+This is potentially a breaking change.
+Make sure to review your build's dependencies and adjust modules to restore functionality.
+</p></div>

 ## Other Stuff

 - [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) may prompt the user to proceed to account registration, when no contact information is found.